jpatrick5402/FRE/README.md

-FRE - Facial Recognition: Extreme
+FRE - Facial Recognition: Enhanced

 This is a project to develop facial recognition software.
 I plan to make this project recognize faces using artificial intelligence / OpenCV